Java programmer expert

-Today we will take a look at the first Java design pattern from the structural patterns category – Adapter.
+Today we will take a look at the first Java design pattern from the structural pattern category – Adapter.
 Design patterns in this category deal with class structure such as inheritance and composition.

 Adapter is a design pattern that allows communication between two existing classes or interfaces that cannot communicate with each other due to incompatibility of their interfaces.
 The adapter allows these incompatible parts to work together by providing a mediated interface.

-Thus, the Adapter solves the problem of communication between incompatible parts of components by creating an intermediate layer between them and transferring calls between interfaces.
+So the Adapter solves the problem of communication between incompatible parts of components by creating an intermediate layer between them and passing calls between interfaces.
 Adapter is useful when we need to integrate existing code or classes with new code that expects a different interface.
-Instead of changing the code of existing classes, we can create an adapter that will mediate the communication.
+Instead of changing the code of the existing classes, we can create an adapter that mediates the communication.

-This design pattern can also be found in Java when working with the so-called wrapper classes.
+This design pattern can also be found in Java when working with so-called wrapper classes.
 Wrapper classes create object types from primitive data types by wrapping them in an adapter, which then implements the desired object type properties.
-This then has the effect that we can work with an instance of the class Integer, similar to how we would work with an ordinary variable of type int.
+The effect of this is that we can work with an instance of the Integer class in much the same way as we would work with an ordinary variable of type int.

-Now we will show how to implement the Adapter pattern in Java.
+Now we will show you how to implement the Adapter pattern in Java.

-We use the Tvar interface to calculate the area of any shape.
+We will use the Shape interface to calculate the area of any shape.

 package designpatterns;